Yahavk94/Sliding-Puzzle/README.md

 - For the uninformed search algorithms - the goal is to find a sequence of primitive steps, with a **minimal number of moves** that will lead us from the initial state to the goal state.
 - For the informed search algorithms - the goal is to find a sequence of primitive steps, with a **minimal cost of moves** that will lead us from the initial state to the goal state.

+For more information about the search algorithms, please see the wiki page.

 ## Installation
 - Fill in the attached input file, according to the given format.
 - Open your IDE.